unkelpehr/qbus/README.md

 On this current machine, single core i5 2.90GHz processor running with W7, using a possible old qbus version when you read this:

-4,891,286 emits/sec with 1 listener and a static query
+4,891,286 emits/sec with 1 listener and a static query<br>
-4,749,031 emits/sec with 1 listener and a static query _and 1m listeners in another basedir_
+4,749,031 emits/sec with 1 listener and a static query _and 1m listeners in another basedir_<br>
-2,914,642 emits/sec with 1 listener and a dynamic query
+2,914,642 emits/sec with 1 listener and a dynamic query<br>

 ## Usage
 ```js